Simon City Royals

 The Simon City Royals, also known as the Almighty Simon City Royal Nation, are a street and prison gang which began in Chicago during 1952 as Simon City, a greaser gang.
 They named themselves for Simons Park, which is located on the corner of Drake and Wabansia in the Humboldt Park neighborhood where they originally formed.
+The gang had a major influence on other gangs around Chicago and were instrumental in the History of gangs in Humboldt Park.
 The Royals are one of the oldest and largest white gangs in the US.

 The Royals are heavily involved in the dealing of illegal drugs and other contraband, particularly in prisons where members are incarcerated.
 They have successfully bribed a prison guard in Milwaukee to smuggle drugs into an institution and are involved in racketeering and loan sharking.
 The gang has expanded to other states, and is one of the fastest-growing gangs in Mississippi.

 Early years

 In the 1960s, Simon City became involved in turf wars with other gangs including the Imperial Gangsters, Latin Kings, Jokers, Drakers, and Belairs.
 By this time, the gang had begun to expand and organize and had spread to other neighborhoods on the northwest side.
-In 1969 Simon City member Rashad Zayed aka Arab, had just returned from the Vietnam war and went to live with his family in the Lakeview neighborhood, which his family had moved to while he was away, fighting in Vietnam.
-He wanted to start a new section of his Simon City gang, in his new location, so he befriended a gang called the Ashland Royals, with whom his younger brother had become friends with.
+In 1969 Simon City member Rashad "Arab" Zayed, had just returned from the Vietnam War and went to live with his family in the Lakeview neighborhood, where his family had moved while he was away.
+He wanted to start a new section of the gang in his new location, so he befriended a gang called the Ashland Royals, friends of his younger brother.
 He requested to join them and was accepted.